 Activist judges are out there.
 It’s our responsibility as citizens to be able to support the decisions made by judges.
 The judicial branch of government is a vital one, and it needs advocates.
 Judges are not immune to the influence of politics or public opinion.
-Still, when they make unpopular decisions with certain groups, it often seems difficult for those people to voice their disagreement.
+Still, when they make unpopular decisions with certain groups, it often seems complicated for those people to voice their disagreement.
 This blog post will explore how activist judges have affected American society over the past few decades.

 The role of activism in judging has changed since SCOTUS decided to Roe v Wade in 1973.

 Activist judges use their position within the judiciary system to promote social justice rather than simply enforcing existing laws; these individuals can decide which rules should be implemented and which should not.

 Sitting on the bench are activist judges, people who find themselves in a position of power and use it to change society.
 These judges have been instrumental in changing the dialogue around LGBT rights, women’s reproductive health, affirmative action, and more.

 Why It Matters